Badaling Great Wall's Information and Tips

-As one of the Seven Wonders of the World, World Cultural Heritage, National Cultural Treasure, Badaling is undoubtedly the brightest star among all walls.
-It was the earliest part of wall opened to the world.
-It’s also the “most” one – the most magnificent, most famous, most well-restored, and most crowded part of the Great Wall.
+As one of the Seven Wonders of the World, World Cultural Heritage and National Cultural Treasure, Badaling is undoubtedly the brightest star among all walls.
+It was the earliest part of the wall opened to the world.
+It's also the "most" one – the most magnificent, most famous, most well-restored, and most crowded part of the Great Wall.

 "He who has never been to the Great Wall is not a true man", the old Chinese saying indicates Badaling is the most highlighted part among the Great Wall.
 It's too persuasive!
 So it attracts millions of people coming to Badaling all year round.
 Even if being a little touristy, Badaling is still a must go spot especially for those who want to experience a fast and moderate climb/hike on the magnificent Great Wall.